achorg/ach2025-website/en/cfp.md

 The field of Digital Humanities has always contended with questions of DHFailure, Project Sustainability, and challenges when Sunsetting a digital project.
 These issues have become institutional challenges at a larger scale in this current moment.

-ACH25 recognizes the urgency of the moment and as an evolving part of the CFP, we are inviting scholars from all fields to submit, under the Creative Submission category, wide-ranging presentations that reflect on research and teaching projects that have been affected by contemporary geopolitics.
+ACH25 recognizes the urgency of the moment and as an evolving part of the CFP, we are inviting scholars to submit, under the Creative Submission category, wide-ranging presentations that reflect on research and teaching projects that have been affected by contemporary geopolitics.

 Please add in Conftool a Remark to Conference Organizers that highlights your proposal is intended for this Special Session.